15 Minutes

 • Use the Expand Section tool on thin paragraphs to bring word count up

 Only change sections where you have a measurable gap.
 If your Introduction scores well, leave it alone.
-Targeted improvements outperform wholesale rewrites.
+Targeted improvements outperform wholesale rewrites every time.

 5